Callum Porter

-Callum Porter (born 22 February 1999) is an Australian rules footballer who currently serves as the captain of the Box Hill Hawks in the Victorian Football League (VFL).
+Callum Porter (born 22 February 1999) is an Australian rules footballer who most recently served as the captain of the Box Hill Hawks in the Victorian Football League (VFL).
 He previously played professionally for the Western Bulldogs in the Australian Football League (AFL) after being recruited with the 74th draft pick in the 2017 draft.

 Career

 Early career

 Porter began his career at the Officer Kangaroos in the South East Juniors competition.
 He played for the Gippsland Power for 2 seasons in 2016 and 2017.
 He served as vice-captain and claimed the club's best-and-fairest medal in 2017, and finished seventh in the best-and-fairest count for the TAC Cup that year.
 He also played one game for the Casey Demons during the 2017 VFL season.

 AFL

 Porter made his AFL debut in the Western Bulldogs' close win against the Gold Coast Suns in the eighth round of the 2020 AFL season.
 Porter had 9 disposals and laid 4 tackles in his first game.
 However, Porter suffered a minor shoulder injury and was taken out of the team for the next round.

 Porter was delisted by the at the conclusion of the 2020 AFL season, after just one AFL game over his three years at the club.